gkono-splunk/o11y-lambda-workshop/README.md

 ### AWS Command Line Interface (awscli)
 The AWS Command Line Interface, or **awscli**, is an API used to interact with AWS resources.
 In this workshop, it is used by certain scripts to interact with the resource you'll deploy.

-Your Splunk-issued workshop instance should already have the **awscli** already installed.
+Your Splunk-issued workshop instance should already have the **awscli** installed.

 - Check if the **aws** command is installed on your instance with the following command:
   ```bash